Worker In A Specialty Occupation

 How long does it take to process an H-1B petition?

 Hiring departments and prospective employees should be aware that the H-1B petition process takes a significant amount of time; therefore, requests for initial H-1B petitions should be planned and initiated well in advance of the expected employment start date.
-ISS recommends initiating the request at least six months prior to the start of employment whenever possible.
+OAGC recommends initiating the request at least six months prior to the start of employment whenever possible.
 Preparation and processing times for H-1B requests are generally as follows:

 - Collecting department and employee information and obtaining wage determinations: 2 to 8 weeks (depending on whether a Department of Labor prevailing wage review is required)